Listen To This post:

 The non-conscious effect: Brand rewiring a consumer habit

-KitKat, over the years, has built the context of the way it should be consumed.
-And anyone not following the way disturbs us & a disturbed us wants to say a lot of stuff.
+Over the years, KitKat has built the context for the way it should be consumed.
+And anyone not following that way disturbs us and a disturbed us has a lot to say.
 Thanks to social media platforms, users themselves will reinforce the contexts.

 The high level of self-awareness of the audience can be credited to the rapid adoption of using internet & the availability of information at the fingertips.
 This has changed the landscape of creative thinking.
 Not just this, but also the availability of tools which help the audience filter their ad consumption.
 Ex: Adblockers, single-handedly are shaping the way digital ads are being consumed.
 Hence the need for the contextual content has taken the creativity, up a notch.